A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Our method

 Our (de)compression algorithm takes $O(|V|)$ to terminate because all mesh nodes are visited once.
-A few mesh nodes have been predicted before by other cells but are then included in later-chosen seed(s).
+Around 2\% of mesh nodes have been predicted before by other cells but are then included in later-chosen seed(s).
 Note that some cells will never be visited by cell traversal until the algorithm terminates if all their mesh nodes are visited via other cells.